fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 3 (Feb 1--5): The rise of modern history
 This week we're continuing and finishing our historiographical survey.
 The plan is to have a short (~5 minute) introductory lecture and lecture/reading quiz for each chapter.
 Quizzes will employ a variety of kinds of questions, including short answer prompts that test your ability to synthesize information from the lecture and chapter.
+The book is very good at making its main points very clear while providing lots of historical examples, so it's easy to read slower when getting the more important overview and read more quickly through the details.
+Don't treat it like a textbook where everything is equally important.

 {% include alert.html class='warning' title='Due this week' text="
-Less writing this week, but the quizzes will test your familiarity with the lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
+Less writing this week, but the quizzes will test your familiarity with the brief lectures and readings, as well as help emphasize what I think are the most important points to take away for the topic.
 - M, W, F: Lecture/reading QUIZ
 "%}